agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service-api/README.md

 Registration Service is a component of a Dataspace Authority.
 One of the responsibilities of the Registration Service is the management of the participants in the Dataspace.

-The Registration Service exposes an API that offers following operations:
+The Registration Service exposes an API that offers the following operations:
 - Add participant to the Dataspace
 - List participants in the Dataspace